Research: Bullying and its impact (schools)

 Self-harm, suicidal behaviours, and cyberbullying in children and young people: Systematic review

 John, A., Glendenning, A. C., & Marchant, A. et al. (2018, April).
 Journal of Medical Internet Research, 20(4), e129.

 Victims of cyberbullying have a greater risk of both self-harm and suicidal behaviours and to a less extent, perpetrators of cyberbullying are at risk of suicidal behaviours and suicidal ideation when compared with non-perpetrators.
 Policy makers and schools should prioritise the inclusion of cyberbullying involvement in programmes to prevent traditional bullying.
-Type of cyberbullying involvement, frequency and gender should be assessed in future studies.

 (2018, March).
-‘Education matters to me’ series.
+Education matters to me series.
 Wellington: Children’s Commissioner.

 These reports support the Education matters to me: Key insights report published in January 2018.
 The reports are based on responses to an online survey and face-to-face interviews with children and young people, who said when bullying happens they need to know it will be dealt with and they will be kept safe.
 For many rangatahi at secondary school, bullying and racism remain in the top ten things most frequently identified as something they would change if they could.

 A familiar face: Violence in the lives of children and adolescents

 The report presents current data on four specific forms of violence – violent discipline and exposure to domestic abuse during early childhood, violence at school, violent deaths among adolescents, and sexual violence in childhood and adolescence.
 They note 35 per cent of New Zealand children aged 13–15 reported being bullied monthly.

 Child and youth voices on bullying in Aotearoa: Engaging children and young people in matters that affect them